matthew-murawski/fantasy-ranker/README.md

   - If no eligible bench exists for a missing slot, that slot remains empty.
 - Note: Validation expects exactly 9 starters per team.
 The auto‑fill aims to reach 9; if it cannot (no eligible players), validation will still fail for that team until the sheet is adjusted or additional eligible players are added.

+## Ranking Algorithm

+The app uses a **Swiss System tournament** algorithm to rank teams efficiently:

+- **Dynamic league support**: Works with any league size (2-20+ teams)
+- **Reduced comparisons**: ~50% fewer comparisons than previous quicksort approach
+  - 8 teams: ~12-15 comparisons
+  - 10 teams: ~20-24 comparisons
+  - 12 teams: ~24-28 comparisons
+  - 14 teams: ~28-32 comparisons
+  - 16 teams: ~32-38 comparisons

+**How it works**:
+1. **Swiss rounds**: Teams are paired in rounds based on current records (like a tournament)
+   - Number of rounds: `ceil(log₂(team count))`
+   - Teams with similar records face each other
+   - No rematches across rounds
+2. **Tiebreakers**: After Swiss rounds, ties are resolved using:
+   - Head-to-head results (if teams played each other)
+   - Strength of schedule (opponent win percentage)
+   - Additional comparisons if needed (when SOS is equal)
+3. **Final ranking**: Complete ordered list from best to worst team

+The algorithm runs entirely in the background—users just see a continuous flow of comparisons until complete.

 ## Features
 - Comparison screen
   - Side‑by‑side roster panels with view toggle (Starters/Bench/IR or By Position)